smeerpate/PRUPixels/README.md

 There is a `__delay_cycles()' to allow for the mandatory gap between the pulse trains.
 A value of 500000 roughly corresponds to 2.5ms.

+## 3.2.
+The content player code
+Important files here are `player.c`, `pixelLUT.c` and `pixelLUT.h`.
+#### 3.2.1. player.c
+Using FFMPEG, this code opens a file called `video.mp4` and writes RGB pixel data into the PRU shared memory.
+The lookup table `pixelLUT.c` is used to assign the associated RGB values from the video-field to the pixels.
+The video file content is scaled to a 150x150 pixel field, from which RGB data is picked from (using the LUT) to write into the PRU shared RAM.
+The video content is played in an infinite loop.

 ## 4. Making it work
 - clone this repo in the Beaglebone's home directory `git clone https://github.com/smeerpate/PRUPixels.git`
 - `cd` into the project directory (normaly `/PRUPixels`)